Eroica-cpp/LeetCode/README.md

 Progress
 ------------------
-180+/210 questions completed.
+190+/210 questions completed.

 License
 ------------------
-The content of this project is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).
+The content of this project is released under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the source code is released under the [MIT license](http://opensource.org/licenses/mit-license.php).